JMB-Scripts/Michaelis-Menten/README.md

-4. Click on "Save Data and Fit" to fit the Michaelis-Menten equation and visualize the results.
+4. Click on "Fit Michaelis-Menten " to fit the Michaelis-Menten equation and visualize the results.

 Micahelis Menten representation with the fit (Km, Vmax, and R^2 to estimate of the quality of the fit) :

 <img width="1112" alt="image" src="https://github.com/user-attachments/assets/85dc4407-832b-4be5-9382-aa553de924d3">

 Close the MM fit window to get back to the GUI

-Click on Draw Lineweaver and Burk Plot to get the representation :
+5. Click on Draw Lineweaver and Burk Plot to get the representation :

 <img width="929" alt="image" src="https://github.com/user-attachments/assets/bccc213a-0d52-4fff-a473-057ca0e8184c">

 Close the Lineweaver and Burk Plot window to get back to the GUI

-5. Click on "Exclude data" to exclude some value to improve the fit for one or several series.
+6. Click on "Exclude data" to exclude some value to improve the fit for one or several series.

 <img width="522" alt="image" src="https://github.com/user-attachments/assets/fa464501-43b3-4a0d-8125-99f0ed0a69c9">